 Establishment and early growth

-William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established themselves as tobacconists and cigar importers on 13 Old Bond Street, London from 1873.
+William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established themselves as tobacconists at 13 Old Bond Street, London from 1873.
 Benson & Hedges targeted the aristocratic market from their location on one of the most exclusive streets in the world.
+There was a focus on the sale of imported Cuban cigars.

 William Hedges was born at St Marylebone, the son of a coal merchant.
 A refined and pious man, he was a clerk by trade and a keen Wesleyan Methodist who frankly considered the tobacco business to be on the verge of immorality.